 Status LED Description On, occasionally blinks off.
 Status: Operational mode The module is in Operational mode and accepting commands.
 The more frequently the Status LED blinks off, the greater the load on the module.
 Flashes two short pulses, followed by a short pause.
+Status: Initialization mode Short pause.
+Existing Security World data on the module has been erased.
+The module is automatically placed in Initialization mode after a Security World is created.
+On, occasionally blinks off.
+Status: Operational mode The module is in Operational mode and accepting commands.
+The more frequently the Status LED blinks off, the greater the load on the module.
 Status: Initialization mode Existing Security World data on the module has been erased.
 The module is automatically placed in Initialization mode after a Security World is created.
-On, occasionally blinks off.
-Status: Operational modeThe module is in Operational mode and accepting commands.The more frequently the Status LED blinks off, the greater theload on the module.Status: Initialization modeExisting Security World data on the module has been erased.The module is automatically placed in Initialization mode after a Security World is created.
-Flashes two long pulses followed by a pause. (nShield Connect only) Status: Maintenance mode Used for reprogramming the module with new firmware.
-The module only goes into Maintenance mode during a software upgrade.
-Blue LED. (nShield 5c only) Status: Maintenance mode Used for reprogramming the module with new firmware.
+Flashes two long pulses followed by a Status: Maintenance mode pause.
+Used for reprogramming the module with new firmware. (nShield Connect only) The module only goes into Maintenance mode during a software upgrade.
+Blue LED.
+Status: Maintenance mode (nShield 5c only) Used for reprogramming the module with new firmware.
 The module only goes into Maintenance mode during a software upgrade.

 Status LED Description Flashes SOS, the Morse code distress code (three short pulses, three long pulses, three short pulses).
-After flashing SOS, the Status LED flashes a Morse code letter which identifies the error. (nShield Connect only) Status: Error mode If the module encounters an unrecoverable error, it enters Error mode.
-In Error mode, the module does not respond to commands and does not write data to the bus.
-For internal security modules running firmware 2.6.1.2 and above, the error code is also reported by the enquiry utility in the hardware status field of the Module and under hardware errors in the hardserver log.
-If a command does not complete successfully, the module normally writes an error message to the log file and continues to accept further commands.
+After flashing SOS, the Status LED flashes a Morse code letter which identifies the error. (nShield Connect only) Status: Error modeIf the module encounters an unrecoverable error, it enters Error mode.
+In Error mode, the module does not respond to commands and does not write data to the bus.For internal security modules running firmware 2.6.1.2 and above, the error code is also reported by the enquiry utility in the hard- ware status field of the Module and under hardware errors in the hardserver log.If a command does not complete successfully, the module nor- mally writes an error message to the log file and continues to accept further commands.
 It does not enter Error mode.
-Flashes BIOS code. (nShield 5c only) Status: Error mode If the module encounters an unrecoverable error, it enters Error mode.
-In Error mode, the module does not respond to commands and does not write data to the bus.
-The error code is also reported by the enquiry utility in the hardware status field of the Module and under hardware errors in the hardserver log.
-If a command does not complete successfully, the module normally writes an error message to the log file and continues to accept further commands.
-It does not enter Error mode.
+Flashes BIOS code. (nShield 5c only) Status: Error modeIf the module encounters an unrecoverable error, it enters Error mode.
+In Error mode, the module does not respond to commands and does not write data to the bus.The error code is also reported by the enquiry utility in the hard- ware status field of the Module and under hardware errors in